hmrc/object-store-client/README.md

 - `Array[Byte]`
 - `uk.gov.hmrc.objectstore.client.http.Payload`

-We recommend using streamed content (`org.apache.pekko.stream.scaladsl.Source[ByteString, _]`), as it'll avoid loading the whole content in the memory.
+We recommend using streamed content (`org.apache.pekko.stream.scaladsl.Source[ByteString, _]`), as it will avoid loading the whole content in the memory.

 #### **Get object**